-"They found Biorn's brother bold Under his banner as of old, Ready for battle.
+"They found Blorn's brother bold Under his banner as of old, Ready for battle.
 Foes advance,- The front rank raise the shining lance; And now begins the bloody fray!
 Now! now begins Hild's wild play!
-Our noble king, whose name strikes fear Danish heart,-whose each rung Against the stones; and, blithe and gay, He rushed into the thickest fray.
+Our noble king, whose name strikes fear Into each Danish heart,-whose spear Has single-handed spilt the blood Of many a Danish noble,-stood Beneath his helmet's eagle wing Amidst his guards; but the brave king Scorned to wear armour, while his men Bared naked breasts against the rain Of spear and arrow.
+Off he flung His coat of mail, his breast-plate rung Against the stones; and, blithe and gay, He rushed into the thickest fray.
 With golden helm, and naked breast, Brave Hakon played at slaughter's feast."